mouse-reeve/recipes/markdown/tea/coconut_oil_shortbread.md

 Add flour and combine with a rubber spatula or wooden spoon until just combined.
 Do not overmix.
 The dough should be soft and workable, but not wet.

-On a sheet of parchment paper or wax paper, shape the dough into a log and roll up in the paper.
-Close off the ends and refridgerate for at least half an hour, until the dough is firm.

-Preheat the oven to 350 degrees F.

-Cut the log into 1/3 inch discs, arrange on a baking sheet, and bake for 15-18 minutes.
+Roll the dough about 1/3 inch thick, and cut out cookies with a cookie cutter.
+Arrange on a cookie sheet, and freeze for at least an hour.

+Preheat the oven to 350 degrees F. Bake for 15-18 minutes.

 Cool completely on a wire rack before serving.